tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_7.md

 Tuyết stares at the badge in her hands, her eyes glistening with unshed tears.
 I step closer, wrapping my arms around her in a tight embrace.

-"I'll find you," I whisper into her hair, my voice steady despite the turmoil inside me.
+"I'll find you," I whisper into her ear, my voice steady despite the turmoil inside me.
 "When this godforsaken war is over, I'll come back for you."

 She pulls back slightly, looking up at me as if to gauge my sincerity.
 With a shaky breath, she manages a smile.